-THE most magnificent of all lighthouses was built before the dawn of New Testament history, but the most remarkable of navigational safeguards has
+THE most magnificent of all lighthouses was built before the dawn of New Testament history, but the most remarkable of navigational safeguards has come only in the past few years.

 Day and night a monotonous drone of dots and dashes goes out over the sea, penetrating the thickest rain and fog, to help bring the voyager safely home.